Integrated Invasive Plant Management for the Dalton Management Area

 | ||Click on the image above for a larger map of the project area (PDF/187 KB).|

-To help address the problem, the BLM proposes to implement a five-year Integrated Invasive Plant Strategic Plan for the Dalton Management Area.
+To help address the problem, the BLM is implementing a five-year Integrated Invasive Plant Strategic Plan for the Dalton Management Area.
 The purpose of this strategic plan is to provide a strategy for the control, monitoring, prevention, and management of invasive plants in cooperation with state and federal agencies, private industry, landowners, and the public.

 On the Documents and Maps pages you can find background documents, maps, meeting announcements, published bulletins, and other documents.